0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/api/lib/PolygonAccessControlUpgradeable.md

 - The caller must have `account`'s admin role.
 - May emit a `RoleRevoked` event.

 Roles are often managed via `grantRole` and `revokeRole`.
-This function's purpose is to provide a mechanism for accounts to lose their privileges if they are compromised (such as when a trusted device is misplaced).
+The purpose of this function is to provide a mechanism for accounts to lose their privileges if they are compromised (such as when a trusted device is misplaced).

-If the calling account had been revoked `role`, emits a `RoleRevoked` event.
+Emits a `RoleRevoked`event if the calling account had `role` revoked.

 ### `_setupRole`